svrooij/WingetIntune/README.md

 winget-intune publish {PackageId} ... --category "Productivity" --category "Utilities"

 # Add --available "group-guid" to make the app available to a group (use the guid of the group)
-# Add --available "all-users" to make the app available to all users
+# Add --available "allusers" to make the app available to all users
 # Instead of --available you can also use --required to make the app required for the group
-# Or if you want to remove the app from the group, use --uninstall
+# Or if you want to remove the app for that group, use --uninstall
-winget-intune publish {PackageId}... --available "3bac8336-623f-46bf-bcab-b5c61e3e5b7a" --available "all-users" winget-intune publish {PackageId}... --available "3bac8336-623f-46bf-bcab-b5c61e3e5b7a" --available "all-users"
+winget-intune publish {PackageId}... --required "3bac8336-623f-46bf-bcab-b5c61e3e5b7a" --required "allusers" winget-intune publish {PackageId}... --uninstall "3bac8336-623f-46bf-bcab-b5c61e3e5b7a" --uninstall "allusers"
 ```

 #### Auto-package